dguzenko/newdocs/docs/zoocart.md

 ### Step 1.
 Setup the Element

 1. Go to the *Joomla Administration / Components / ZOO / gearwheel tab* and click on the chosen app *(e.g. app "Product Catalog")*.
 2. Click *Edit Elements* near the type name.
 Add *"Variations"* element from the ZOOcart block of the Element Library.
+    **Note:** You can add only one element *"Variations"*, otherwise the system conflict can appear.
+But you can add as many attributes and options as you need in the specific settings of the element.
 3. Set **Name** and **Description** (if you need it) for the element and *save* these settings.
 4. Open the element again (Press Edit element). **Specific** settings will be available.
   * **Elements** setting allows you to specify element(s) of different variations of products *(e.g. for different  colors of product we can have different images)*.
   * **Attributes** settings allows to specify parameters of product that could vary *(e.g. wear differs usually by colors and sizes)*.
 Set **Name**, **Value** and **Options** for the attribute.
 Please, note that all values for attributes and options should be set to avoid problems with synchronization.

+*E.g.:* Type "T-shirt" has the first attribute "Color" with options "blue", "red" and "green" and the second attribute "Size" with options "S", "M" and "L".

 ### Step 2.
 Fill in the Variations